Gain skills and knowledge from the best in both worlds with our Joint Honours Law and Business programmes, based at our Penryn Campus in Cornwall.

 Placements are independently arranged, searched and secured (either in the UK or abroad).
 Students will gain preparation, support and approval from the University.
 The University however cannot guarantee placement; students must be active from the outset in pursuing placement opportunities of their choice to give them the greatest chance of achieving their preference.

 Full year on a work placement (in the UK or abroad) will be a reduced fee of £1,850.

 Work placements are usually self-funded.
 As the placements are bespoke and vary a great deal, we are not able to identify the additional costs with any certainty.
 These may range from under £100 in train fares to over £1000 for flights and expenses overseas, depending on the arrangement.

-Emma, Flamank Law Society committee member
+Emma, Flamank Law Committee Member

 Studying law on the Penryn Campus has allowed to me to combine my two separate passions: the beautiful Cornish environment and all things law!
 I have found the experience incredibly active, with so many opportunities available to get involved with legal work in the local community and further afield.
 I feel very lucky to have such engaging lecturers who know every face in the room, no one gets lost in the crowd!

-Abbie, LLB Law and Business student
+Abbie, LLB Law with Business with Professional Placement student

 "As a corporate commercial law firm based in Cornwall, Murrell Associates is very excited to hear about the new law and business degrees being offered by Exeter Law School on their Cornwall Campus.
 We strongly believe in the importance of providing legal advice within a commercial context.
 We are therefore really keen to meet students studying the new degrees, as they will have a blend of legal and commercial skills that will set them apart from the competition when it comes to work experience and training contract applications.”